avlachid/DISP-Portfolio/README.md

-# Portfolio Deliverable - Business Architecture -
+# DISP Portfolio

-The directory contains a file of Zachaman Framework of Information Systems Architecture and a brief description of the enterprise and the role of the information systems.
+This repository contains the components of the DISP Portfolio.